 See some art work by Lindsay Jungarrayi Herbert - Photo

 To learn more about this dreaming try speaking with members of the Herbert, Barnes, and Payton families or Elizabeth Ross.

-Down load this pdf to learn about snakes in the Warlpiri picture book called Warna-patu-kurlu by Ormal Gallagher Nangala, published in 2014 at the Yuendumu School.
-(English Translation at the end)
+Learn about snakes in the Warlpiri picture book called Warna-patu-kurlu by Ormal Gallagher Nangala, published in 2014 at the Yuendumu School.
+(English Translation at the end) - Download PDF

-Read some about some other Kunajarrayi dreamings in the book Kunajarrayi-kirli yawulyu (Women’s Ceremony from Kunajarrayi) by Jeannie Herbert Nungarrayi and Elizabeth Ross Nungarrayi published by the Lajamanu CEC 1999
+Read other Kunajarrayi dreamings in the book Kunajarrayi-kirli yawulyu (Women’s Ceremony from Kunajarrayi) by Jeannie Herbert Nungarrayi and Elizabeth Ross Nungarrayi published by the Lajamanu CEC 1999 - Story